Hundreds mourn cinematographer Halyna Hutchins as investigation into film set shooting continues - KTVZ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Ray Sanchez, Melissa Alonso, Kaylene Chassie, Sandra Gonzalez and Andy Rose contributed to this report.
+CNN’s Ray Sanchez, Melissa Alonso, Kaylene Chassie, Leslie Perrot, Sandra Gonzalez and Andy Rose contributed to this report.

 Comments